Amangkurat II of Mataram: End of Trunajaya rebellion

 Amangkurat II became monarch in 1677 at the height of the Trunajaya rebellion.
-He succeeded his father, Amangkurat I, who died in Tegal after being expelled from Plered, his capital by Raden Trunajaya, a prince from Madura that captured the court in 1677.
+He succeeded his father, Amangkurat I, who died in Tegal after being expelled from Plered, his capital by Raden Trunajaya, a prince from Madura who captured the court in 1677.
 According to the Babad Tanah Jawi, Amangkurat I's death was caused by poison in his beverage, given by Rahmat, his own son.
 Despite that, Rahmat was still appointed as his successor.

 In Tegal, Rahmat was welcomed by Martalaya, Regent of Tegal.
 Rahmat initially planned to make for pilgrimage (hajj) instead of fighting Trunajaya.
 But he suddenly cancelled his plan, reportedly because he received his wahyu keprabon (divine mandate).
 Rahmat then implemented his father's will to collaborate with the Dutch East India Company.
 Like his father, Amangkurat II was nearly helpless, having fled without an army nor a treasury.
 In an attempt to regain his kingdom, he made substantial concessions to the Dutch East India Company (VOC), who then went to war to reinstate him.

 In September 1677, a treaty was signed in Jepara.
-The Dutch East India company was represented by Cornelis Speelman.
+The Dutch East India Company was represented by Cornelis Speelman.
 Most of the northern coast of Java, straddling between Karawang Regency and Panarukan, Situbondo Regency, was mortgaged to the Dutch East India Company as a guarantee of payment for the cost of war.
 For the Dutch, a stable Mataram empire that was deeply indebted to them would help ensure continued trade on favorable terms.
 They were willing to lend their military might to keep the kingdom together.
 The multi-ethnic Dutch forces, consisting of light-armed troops from Makasar and Ambon, in addition to heavily equipped European soldiers, first defeated Trunajaya in Kediri in November 1678, and Trunajaya himself was captured in 1679 near Ngantang west of Malang, and killed by Amangkurat II with his own hands on 2 January 1680.